Ketubah: History

 Monies pledged in a woman's ketubah can be written in local currencies, but must have the transactional market-value of the aforementioned weight in silver.
-Most ketubot also contain an additional liability, known as the "additional jointure" (Heb. תוספת = increment), whereby the groom pledges addition money to his bride.
+Most ketubot also contain an additional liability, known as the "additional jointure" (Heb. תוספת = increment), whereby the groom pledges additional money to his bride.
 In Ashkenazi tradition, the custom is to consolidate these different financial obligations, or pledges, into one single, aggregate sum.
 In other Jewish communities, the custom was to write out all financial obligations as individual components.

 Archaeological discoveries

 The ketubah of Babatha, a 2nd-century woman who lived near the Dead Sea, was discovered in 1960 in the Cave of Letters.

+A comparable Aramaic marriage contract, belonging to an Idumaean couple, was inscribed on seven ostraca discovered at Maresha and dated to 176 BCE; it is the earliest known marriage contract written on pottery in Israel and shows parallels to the Mishnaic version of the Jewish ketubah and to Egyptian Demotic marriage contracts.

 Over two hundred ketubot were discovered, among other manuscripts, in the Cairo Geniza.
 They date between the 6th and 19th centuries and, whilst many consist of plain text, there are examples that use decorative devices such as micrography and illumination to elaborate them.